open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ![USB A to Micro-B Cable](images/tg-quickstart-cable-usb.png) ![RJ45 Cable](images/tg-quickstart-cable-rj45.png)

-As you can see on the back of the router in the image below, there are a number of available ports and different uses for these port
+As you can see on the back of the router in the image below, there are a number of available ports with different uses for each port.

 ![Router Rear-View](images/tg-quickstart-router-rear.png)